-- The completeness of the data provided that demonstrate the burden of HIV infection in the target population(s) served by the applicant's organization in comparison to the entire designated service area, as defined in Appendix B. - The strength of the applicant's narrative that identifies the specific subpopulations that have the greatest needs for receiving RWHAP Part C funded services. - The strength of your description of unmet need, gaps in services, and barriers to care across the target population using the HIV care continuum as a framework and citing appropriate references. - The completeness of the applicant's documentation of the types of services currently available and the other RWHAP providers throughout the entire designated service area as defined in Appendix B. - The strength of the applicant's description of the current health care landscape within the entire designated service area, as defined in Appendix B and its impact on the delivery of HIV outpatient primary health care and support services.
+- List in the narrative, all public and private organizations (including any other RWHAP providers) that provide HIV outpatient primary health care services to people with HIV in the entire designated service area. - The completeness of the data provided that demonstrate the burden of HIV infection in the target population(s) served by the applicant's organization in comparison to the entire designated service area, as defined in Appendix B. - The strength of the applicant's narrative that identifies the specific subpopulations that have the greatest needs for receiving RWHAP Part C funded services. - The strength of the applicant's description of unmet need, gaps in services, and barriers to care across the target population using the HIV care continuum as a framework and citing appropriate references. - The completeness of the applicant's documentation of the types of services currently available and the other RWHAP providers throughout the entire designated service area as defined in Appendix B. - The strength of the applicant's description of the current health care landscape within the entire designated service area, as defined in Appendix B and its impact on the delivery of HIV outpatient primary health care and support services.